EpicAPPlications/basic-stock-analysis/README.md

-Please refer to the file Python Portfolio Analysis :)
+Please refer to the file Python Analysis Project :)